projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

    -  Characters are read from the sbuf and put to rxFIFO, triggered by ``vuart_console_rx_chars``

-   -  A virtual interrupt is sent to the SOS that triggered the read, and characters from rxFIFO are sent to the SOS by emulating a read of register ``UART16550_RBR``
+   -  A virtual interrupt is sent to the Service VM that triggered the read, and characters from rxFIFO are sent to the Service VM by emulating a read of register ``UART16550_RBR``

 -  TX flow: